joeya20/ENEL592-FinalProject/FinalReport.md

 ## 1.2.
 Introduction
 The aim of my ENEL 592 final project is to insert a set of security bugs into an System-on-Chip (SoC) design, and create associated testbenchs and firmware that demonstrate their implications.
 This is the culmination of my two previous assignments, where I surveyed hardware security verification and open-source SoC designs.
 The bugs should be as "realistic" as possible; they should resemble bugs found in-the-wild and be impactful.

 Next semester, I will build on this project and approach the problem from the other side of the coin -- bug detection and/or correction.
-The resulting SoC will also serve as a good testbench for this future work.
+The resulting SoC will also serve as a good benchmark for this future work.

 ## 1.3.
 System-on-Chip Platform
-The SoC I will be using for bug injection is the [OpenTitan SoC](https://opentitan.org/), which I detailed in assignment 2.
-An excerpt of assignment 2 describing the OpenTitan SoC can be found in the appendix A.
+The SoC I used for bug injection is the [OpenTitan SoC](https://opentitan.org/), which I detailed in assignment 2.
+An excerpt of assignment 2 describing the OpenTitan SoC can be found in the [appendix A](#18-appendix-a-opentitan).

 In summary, OpenTitan is ...

 ## 1.4.
 Bug Selection
+The inserted bugs should be representative of those found in the wild.
+They should also be "distributed" and affect different parts of the SoC while still being security-critical.
+I relied on the [Hardware CWEs](https://cwe.mitre.org/data/definitions/1194.html) to gain inspiration for candidate bugs.
+The hardware CWEs is a list of common weaknesses found in hardware designs.
+They are not bugs themselves, but are often found in designs as a result of bugs.

+The [2021 CWE Most Important Hardware Weaknesses](https://cwe.mitre.org/scoring/lists/2021_CWE_MIHW.html) contains the most important hardware CWEs of 2021, evaluated using the following criteria:
+1. How frequently is this weakness detected after it has been fielded?
+2. Does the weakness require hardware modifications to mitigate it?
+3. How frequently is this weakness detected during design?
+4. How frequently is this weakness detected during test?
+5. Can the weakness be mitigated once the device has been fielded?
+6. Is physical access required to exploit this weakness?
+7. Can an attack exploiting this weakness be conducted entirely via software?
+8. Is a single exploit against this weakness applicable to a wide range (or family) of devices?
+9. What methodologies do you practice for identifying and preventing both known weaknesses and new weaknesses?

+This list is as a valuable starting point because it provides insight into industry and the challenges currently faced.
+My intuition is that analyzing and implementing bugs that fall within these CWEs should fulfill the desired criteria (realism and impact) and provide the most value for future benchmark uses.

+The list contains 12 CWEs:
+1. CWE-1189: Improper Isolation of Shared Resources on System-on-a-Chip (SoC)
+2. CWE-1191: On-Chip Debug and Test Interface With Improper Access Control
+3. CWE-1231: Improper Prevention of Lock Bit Modification
+4. CWE-1233: Security-Sensitive Hardware Controls with Missing Lock Bit Protection
+5. CWE-1240: Use of a Cryptographic Primitive with a Risky Implementation
+6. CWE-1244: Internal Asset Exposed to Unsafe Debug Access Level or State
+7. CWE-1256: Improper Restriction of Software Interfaces to Hardware Features
+8. CWE-1260: Improper Handling of Overlap Between Protected Memory Ranges
+9. CWE-1272: Sensitive Information Uncleared Before Debug/Power State Transition
+10. CWE-1274: Improper Access Control for Volatile Memory Containing Boot Code
+11. CWE-1277: Firmware Not Updateable
+12. CWE-1300: Improper Protection of Physical Side Channels

+### CWE-1189

 ## 1.5.
 Insertion Method